 Scarlet fever is strep throat (bacterial infection causing a scratchy sore throat) with an accompanying rash.
-It usually affects children in the age group of 5 to 15 years and is unusual for children under 2 years.
+It usually affects children in the age group of five to 15 years and is unusual for children under two years.

 - Also known as scarlatina, scarlet fever comes with a characteristic red rash, along with high fever and sore throat.

 - The most common symptoms are a red rash that appears all over the face, neck, torso, arms, and legs.
 Sometimes, the rashes leave a white, clear area around the mouth.

 - Red streaks or scars appear around the creases like armpits, elbows, knees, groin, and neck.
 This condition is known as Pastia’s lines.